GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 See Annexure C for a detailed comparative analysis.

 Open Source LLMs are best leveraged for use cases at scale where the ‘token’ volumes are high.
-A ‘token’ is the basic unit of text that a model processes.
+A ‘token’ is the basic unit of text that a data.
+The modern data platform needs added capabilities around data governance, data security and some new functionalities for Gen AI models.
 ["                    model uses to process and generate a response.
 A typical use case of high token volume is customer service quality analysis which require reviewing all customer call transcripts for call quality and identifying reasons for escalation.
 Open Source Models are also suited for use cases that need domain specific data like clinical medical research data to answer user queries or ones which need access to sensitive data.
 Working with these models requires enterprises to plan and build a strong foundation for effective deployment.

                     Closed Source LLMs are ideal for getting started, pilot and rapid experimentation.
 These are better suited for deployment of use cases that require versatility and ability to handle complex conversations like financial planning and fraud investigation, with low to medium token volume.